FAQ

 +

-Once the acquisition of the building is concluded, the name of each investor is entered in the cantonal land register as a co-owner.
-The entry in the land register guarantees ownership through the existence of a real rights.
+Once the property is acquired, each investor is registered as a co-owner in the land register of the canton where the property is located.
+This registration guarantees ownership through the existence of a real right.

 What is co-ownership?